🏇 A bumper crowd is expected at Kempton Park for the ever-popular Ladbrokes Trophy Day as the countdown to next month’s Cheltenham Festival continues.

 They’re under starters order’s for a quality afternoon of jump racing at Kempton.
 The historic racecourse in Surrey is just 16 miles from central London.
 There are seven races on the card with prize money over £400,000 up for grabs.
-Racing at Coral Trophy Day at Kempton Park gets underway from 1.15pm.
+Racing at Trophy Day at Kempton Park gets underway from 1.15pm.

 The Adonis Juvenile Hurdle Race at 1.50pm has a prize pot of £80,000.
 It’s the first of four graded races.
 These include the Pendil Novices’ Steeple Chase and 2.25pm and Dovecote Novices’ Hurdle Race at 3pm.
 The races regularly feature horses heading to the Cheltenham Festival; the latter for the Supreme Novices’ Hurdle.

-The big race of the day goes off at 3.35pm, the Coral Trophy run over three miles.
+The big race of the day goes off at 3.35pm, the Ladbroke Trophy run over three miles.
 A Class 1 race for horses aged 5 years and older it has an enticing prize fund of £150,000.
 The winnings available put the race in similar company to the likes of the Welsh Grand National and Scottish Grand National in terms of value.

 The roll of honour for the Coral Trophy demonstrates the quality of the race.
 Four-time King George VI Chase winner and 1989 Cheltenham Gold Cup hero Desert Orchid won it in 1990.
 The prize has also been used as a stepping stone to Grand National glory in the same year.
 Both Rough Quest (1996) and Rhyme ‘n’ Reason (1988) can claim that honour.

-Last year Our Power, ridden by Sam Twiston-Davies and trained by Sam Thomas, claimed victory at odds of 11/2 to follow up his third place in 2022.
-Who will win the famous trophy in 2024?
-All roads lead to Kempton Park this afternoon to find out!
+In 2023 Our Power, ridden by Sam Twiston-Davies and trained by Sam Thomas, claimed victory at odds of 11/2 to follow up his third place in 2022.

 TROPHY DAY AT KEMPTON PARK – TICKETS, TIMINGS & TRAVEL